SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_sequences.md

 ![system_starup_sequence](./drawings/project_startup_pattern_sequence.svg)

+**Throughout the project, this pattern is applied to all independant objects.**  An independant object is one with its own running task.
+A task-less object is depicted below.

 * Step 1: app_main calls getInstance() of the System.
 That constructer calls the member functions:
   * setFlags() - Static enabling of logging statements for any area of concern during development.